About the reforms

 AML/CTF Rules consultation

 Further detail on the practical application of the AML/CTF regime will be set out in the AML/CTF Rules.
-We will work closely with industry, government agencies and other stakeholders to develop the new AML/CTF Rules.
+We are working closely with industry, government agencies and other stakeholders to develop the new AML/CTF Rules.

 Consultation on the new laws